Odd length: odd diagrams and descent classes: Introduction

 \section{Introduction}

-The signed (by number of inversions) enumeration of combinatorial statistics on the symmetric group is a well studied and classical topic (see, e.g., \cite{AGR}, \cite{Cas}, \cite{DF}, \cite{Siv}, \cite{Wa}).
-In \cite{KV} a new statistics on the symmetric group was introduced in relation with formed spaces.
-This statistic combines combinatorial and parity conditions and is now known as the number of odd inversions (see, e.g., \cite{BC}, \cite{CarT}) or odd length.
-In \cite{KV} it was conjectured that the signed generating function of this new statistic on any quotient of the symmetric group is given by a nice explicit product formula (\cite[Conjecture C]{KV}).
-This conjecture was proved recently in~\cite{BC}.
+Motivated by questions in enumerative geometry a new statistic on the symmetric groups was introduced and studied in \cite{KV}.
+This statistic combines combinatorial and parity conditions and is now known as the odd inversion number or odd length (see, e.g., \cite{BC}).
+It was conjectured in \cite[Conjecture C]{KV} that the sign-twisted generating function of this new statistic on any quotient of any symmetric group is given by an explicit product formula.
+This conjecture was proved in~\cite{BC}.
+An odd length statistic has also been defined and studied on the hyperoctahedral groups by Stasinski and Voll in \cite{SV1} and \cite{SV2}, on the even hyperoctahedral groups by the authors in~\cite{BC2}, and on all Weyl groups in~\cite{BC4} and~\cite{Stem}.

-Our purpose in this paper is to study the signed generating function of this new statistic on the descent classes of the symmetric group.
-In particular, we show that for a certain family of descent classes (which we call unmixed) this signed generating function again factors in a very explicit way (Theorem \ref{main}).
-Our result includes the main result of \cite{BC} on the quotients of the symmetric group as a special case.
-We also give sufficient conditions for the generating function to be zero, and we show that for the descent class of the alternating permutations it is always either zero or a monic power.